Potential Vulnerability

-A potential vulnerability (security weakness) is an error in program code that can lead to a vulnerability.
-This happens when an attacker finds a way to exploit an error and affect program behavior.
+Potential vulnerability (security weakness) is a defect in software code that under certain circumstances can affect a program behaviour.
+The defect becomes a vulnerability when an attacker finds a way to exploit it.

 The National Institute of Standards and Technology (NIST) reports that 64% of software vulnerabilities stem from programming errors and not a lack of security features.

-A potential vulnerability is a code error that hackers can exploit.
+Potential vulnerability is a code defect that could theoretically become an exploit.
 Other terms: a security defect, a security weakness.
-Common Weakness Enumeration (CWE) is a list of dangerous weaknesses.
+There is a classification system for errors that lead to vulnerabilities: Common Weakness Enumeration (CWE).
 So, if you have an error that fits the CWE list, you are dealing with a potential vulnerability.

 Authors of articles and documentation on static code analyzers often confuse potential vulnerability and vulnerability.
 Perhaps writers just don't know the difference, or maybe they intentionally make the description more intimidating.